macadmins/umad/README.md

 ### Simplified Diagram
 ![Simplified Diagram](/images/umad_diagram.png?raw=true)

-## Building this package
-You will need to use [munki-pkg](https://github.com/munki/munki-pkg) to build this package

-## Credits
-This tool would not be possible without [nibbler](https://github.com/pudquick/nibbler), written by [Michael Lynn](https://twitter.com/mikeymikey)

 ### Notes
+You will need to use [munki-pkg](https://github.com/munki/munki-pkg) to build this package.

 Because of the way git works, umad will not contain the `Logs` folder required for the postinstall to complete.
 In order to create a properly working package, you will need to run the following command:
 `munkipkg --sync /path/to/cloned_repo/mdm/umad`

-## OS Support
+## Supported mac OS
 The following operating system and versions have been tested.
 - 10.10.0 [Note 1](https://github.com/AnotherToolAppleShouldHaveProvided/umad/issues/11), 10.10.5 - [Note 2](https://github.com/AnotherToolAppleShouldHaveProvided/umad/issues/10)
 - 10.11.0, 10.11.6